Find Affordable College Courses

 Modesto, CA

-Our analysis found Modesto Junior College to be the best value school for allied health professions students who want to pursue a bachelor’s degree in California.
-MJC is a fairly large public school located in the city of Modesto.
+Our 2023 rankings named Modesto Junior College the best value school in California for allied health professions students working on their bachelor’s degree.
+MJC is a large public school located in the midsize city of Modesto.

-In-state tuition fees for undergraduate students at San Jose State are $7,852 per year.
+In-state tuition fees for undergraduate students at MJC are $1,274 per year.

-You’ll be in good company if you decide to attend California State University - Long Beach.
-It ranked #3 on our 2023 Best Value Allied Health Professions Bachelor’s Degree Schools in California list.
-CSULB is a very large public school located in the city of Long Beach.
+You’ll be in good company if you decide to attend San Jose State University.
+It ranked #2 on our 2023 Best Value Allied Health Professions Bachelor’s Degree Schools in California list.
+San Jose State is a fairly large public school located in the large city of San Jose.

-The average tuition and fees for an in-state undergraduate at CSULB are $6,846 a year.
+In-state tuition fees for undergraduate students at CSULB are $6,846 per year.
 On average, allied health graduates from CSULB take out $16,932 in student loans while working on their Bachelor's Degree.

 #5